 Once the tallest building in the region, the Caravelle Saigon opened on Christmas Eve 1959 in the city centre.
 Its location was important during wartime Vietnam, providing the setting for countless meetings of foreign war correspondents during the 1960s and ’70s.
 The rooftop bar, Saigon Saigon, is a great place to have a drink, where pictures on the wall narrate history of the hotel and the role it played during the Vietnam War.

 The Alcove Library Hotel is a straightforward, no-frills boutique hotel, closer to Tan Son Nhat International Airport than it is to the city centre.
 Select a novel off the lobby bookshelves and retreat to your spacious room – book a suite for city views.
 Luxury touches include a nightly turndown service and valet parking.
 Breakfast is served in the rooftop restaurant, complete with western favourites such as fruit-topped pancakes and fresh baguettes.

-Park Hyatt is a five-star, nine-story, luxury boutique hotel built in a French colonial building at Lam Son Square, a central location with all the sight-seeing attractions just steps from your room.
-You have 244 immaculate and stylish rooms and suites to choose from that redefine urban luxury, blending sophisticated design and décor with the latest modern comforts such as the use of iPads and sensor lighting.
-That means no more fumbling in the dark for light switches!
-The service is personalized, fast, friendly, efficient and almost telepathic – don’t be surprised if you’re about to ask the concierge for something only to get told that they’ve already put it in your room!
+This five-star, nine-storey, luxury boutique hotel, is centrally located in a French colonial building on Lam Son Square, so all the top attractions are just steps from your room.
+The 245-room Park Hyatt is a blend of sophisticated design and decor with the latest modern comforts, such as mini iPads and sensor lighting – no more fumbling in the dark for light switches.
+The service is friendly and almost telepathic – don’t be surprised if you’re about to ask the concierge for something only to find its already in your room.